kubernetes/community/contributors/design-proposals/resource-management/device-plugin.md

 This document describes a vendor independant solution to:
   * Discovering and representing external devices
-  * Making these devices available to the containers, using these devices, scrubbing and securly sharing these devices.
+  * Making these devices available to the containers, using these devices, scrubbing and securely sharing these devices.
   * Health Check of these devices

 Because devices are vendor dependant and have their own sets of problems